 I had life figured out before I got married.
 That changed a little when I got married, but I wasn’t too far off the mark on how to have a good marriage.
 It’s just a hard thing to actually do consistently.

 I had parenting and discipline figured out before I had kids.
 Now, I want to time-travel back to talk to myself and go “ARE YOU FREAKIN INSANE!??”

 As much as I want to follow God and make my life Christ-centered, I also want to be a good parent, husband, employee, etc. But it’s so easy to forget the point.

 Centering on God and Christ means aiming at that and making that the target.
 My aim is going to change as my position moves.
 And while my target is the same, the aiming is going to be different based on what is going on and also based on who is doing the aiming.

 I would love to just reach back to my roots and go: (best read in a thick southern voice) “Whell lemme tell you what, the Bible says ‘spare the rod and spoil the child!’
 (Prov 13:24)….
 But that only works sometimes.“

 My son is a person.

 A person I desperately want to fall in love with God who is the most awesome person I know.
-But I have to help him do that in a way that works for him.
-And that means sometimes I might have to do something that looks a little strange or doesn’t really fit with what I think is the best.
+But I have to help and discipline him to do that in a way that works for him.
+And that means sometimes I might have to do something that looks a little strange or doesn’t really fit with what I think is the best way to discipline.

 (But then again, if you told me 10 years ago that I would find Chris Tomlin’s music inspiring and infectiously praise-inducing I would have said you were not right with God.)